dennisferron/knife-lang/user_prog/README.md

-When the relation expression object is constructed, it is not yet activated and must be advanced by calling the step function.
+When the relation expression object is constructed, it is not yet activated and must be advanced by calling the number function.
 This jumps to the corresponding case label in the "coroutine" switch and may change the value of the control flow state for next time.
 A tree